rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 So the example above creates an instance of a DBSystem JavaBean class, setting its properties to values for connecting a database.
 The object is retrievable by the context with the id 'db'.

+!!! note

-Note: The class DBSystem implements the interface 'System' which provides (among other features) meta information about the entities (tables) contained in the database.
+        The class DBSystem implements the interface 'System' which provides (among other features) meta information about the entities (tables) contained in the database.

 You can create references to other objects declared before by a 'ref'-attribute in the bean declaration.
 The following example shows this for a task setup, but this can be applied to beans and consumers as well.

+!!! note

-Note: You may implement the System interface for connecting to other system types like SAP or Siebel systems.
+    You may implement the System interface for connecting to other system types like SAP or Siebel systems.

 JavaBeans may refer each other (see `proxy.target`) and may have collection or attribute properties (see `log_csv.components`) as shown in the following
 example: